CMU Volleyball Camps

-Krista Rice joined coach Mike Gawlik’s staff as an assistant coach in March, 2016.
+Krista Rice joined coach Mike Gawlik’s staff as an assistant coach in March, 2016, and is entering her third season on staff.

 Rice, a Michigan native, served as an assistant coach at Toledo during the 2014 and 2015 seasons, and previously as a volunteer assistant coach at Michigan State, and as the first assistant at NAIA Davenport.